shangbuhuan13/shangbuhuan13.github.io/_pages/about.md

   - /about.html
 ---

-I am an assitant professor in Harbin Institute of Technology, Shenzhen.
+I am an assitant professor at Department of Computer Science, Harbin Institute of Technology, Shenzhen.
 I obtained my Ph.D. degree in 2025 from the Technical University of Munich (TUM), Germany, under the supervison of Dr. Federico Tombari.
 In 2020, I received my master degree at Department of Automation in Tsinghua University, under the supervision of Prof. Xiangyang Ji.
 In 2017, I received the B.Eng. degree at Department of Automation in Tsinghua University.

 # Research
 My research topic is human-object pose estimation, generation and its applications in robotics.
+Feel free to reach me at diyan@hit.edu.cn

 # News